LolloDev5123/nhos-llserver/README.md

 ## Roadmap

-- Add full local monitoring using mioners APIs :rocket:
+- Add full local monitoring using miners APIs :rocket:
 - Add nice CSS stylesheets :sparkles:
 - Keep it simple in the process :100: